itemis/itemis-blog/DebugNoXbase.md

 1:           }
 ```

 This file will be picked up by the Xtext builder infrastructure and weaved up into the class file produced by Eclipse JDT (`DebugSourceInstallingCompilationParticipant`).
-If we now start debugging we can already "step into" our DSL files but be cannot set breakpoints yet.
+If we now start debugging, we can already "step into" our DSL files but be cannot set breakpoints yet.
 How to do that is described in the following section.

 ## Writing the Gluecode